Slideshow776/Sandbox-1/README.md

    - **What emotional state(s) does the game try to provoke?**

-        The game centers around the feelings of pride and engagement.
+        The game centers around feelings of pride and engagement.
         It also explores feelings of shame in disempowerment, and frustration of being excluded.

    - **What makes the game fun?**